Why should I choose this K Award?

 Only Junior Faculty (below the rank of Associate Professor) are eligible for the CATS KL2 program.
 Postdoctoral fellows are NOT eligible.

 All applicants must hold a full time paid position at UIC to be eligible for the program.

 I am a Research Assistant Professor or Clinical Assistant Professor, am I eligible to apply?

 Non-tenure track faculty are eligible for the CATS program.
 Keep in mind that the level of institutional support and commitment is considered in the review, though.
 Because institutional commitments to non-tenure track faculty are highly variable, the letter of support from the Department Head is extremely important in evaluating applications from non-tenure track faculty.

 I am currently in a non-faculty position, but I expect to be appointed as a faculty member prior to the expected start date of the program.
 Can I apply for the CATS program?

-If you wish to be considered for this upcoming round, you should obtain a letter from your department head, cosigned by your dean that indicates their firm commitment to providing you with a faculty position that will start prior to the CATS appointment date.
+If you want to be considered for this upcoming round, you should obtain a letter from your department head, cosigned by your dean that indicates their firm commitment to providing you with a faculty position that will start prior to the CATS appointment date.

 I am currently funded by an individual K award, am I eligible?

 If you are currently funded by an institutional K-award, you would not be eligible for the CATS KL2 award until after your current award has ended.
-Applicants who have already completed a K award and apply to the CATS program should be sure to clearly explain why they need additional K-level training.
+Applicants who have already completed a K award and apply to the CATS program should be sure to clearly explain why they need additional K level training.